 One thing is certain in the world of points and miles: They aren't getting more valuable.

 Over time, airlines and hotels will devalue their points and miles by charging more for the same redemptions.
-That's why we always encourage people to use your miles rather than hang on to them – that's their purpose.
+That's why we always encourage people to use their miles rather than hang on to them – that's their purpose.

 And that's especially true when it comes to miles with one specific airline: They will simply devalue faster.
-Airlines can jack up rates at a moment's notice with no warning – as we've seen lately with Delta's repeated devaluation of partner award rates.
+Airlines can jack up rates at a moment's notice with no warning.

 So while flying from point A to point B used to cost 60,000 miles round trip, an airline can decide to begin charging 75,000 miles.
 There's nothing we as consumers can do about it, and it's one of the unfortunate things about award travel.

 But with flexible points programs like Chase Ultimate Rewards or American Express Membership Rewards, these kinds of devaluations sting less.
 That's because they offer a stable of airline and hotel transfer partners and a plethora of ways to use the points.
-So if there is a devaluation in one program – say Singapore Airlines, which happened just a month or so ago – there are still plenty of other ways to use your miles.
+So if there is a devaluation in one program, there are still plenty of other ways to use your miles.

 Having points in flexible programs is essentially a way to hedge the inevitable devaluations of loyalty programs.

 Flexible Points Programs Offer Transfer Bonuses

-One of the best things about flexible points programs like American Express Membership Rewards and Chase Ultimate Rewards is that they frequently offer bonus miles when you transfer your points into certain airlines or hotels.
-After hitting pause on these bonuses in the early stages of the pandemic, they're back with a vengeance.
+One of the best things about flexible points programs like American Express Membership Rewards, Capital One Venture Miles, and Chase Ultimate Rewards is that they frequently offer bonus miles when you transfer your points into certain airlines or hotels.
+After hitting pause on these bonuses in the early stages of the pandemic, they came back with a vengeance last year.